BrenoFariasdaSilva/Worked-Example-Miner/README.md

 ---

-Welcome to the Scientific Research Repository!
-This repository contains code and data related to our ongoing scientific research project.
-Our team is focused on various goals, as described below.
+Welcome to my Scientific Research Repository!
+This repository contains code and data related to my ongoing scientific research project.
+Our team is focused on various goals, in which will be described later on.

 ---